oluteo/CSE-232/hw 10/Pokemon_Stats/README.md

-# Times Table Calculator
+# Pokemon Stats

-This C++ program calculates and displays the times table for a specified range of rows and columns.
-It takes user input for the range of rows and columns and generates the times table for that range.
+This C++ program processes and displays the statistics of various Pokémon.
+It allows you to input Pokémon names and their corresponding hit points (HP) and provides statistics such as maximum HP and the Pokémon's name with the highest HP.

 ## Table of Contents
 - [Introduction](#introduction)